2sic/2sxc-docs/2sxc Docs Generator/net-code/dynamic-code/_include-helpers.md

 1. [Edit](xref:NetCode.Razor.Edit)
     Helper providing you with various edit-functionality like `Toolbar(...)`
 1. [Link](xref:NetCode.DynamicCode.Link)
-    Helper to generate links, according to the DNN-environment configuration
+    Helper to generate links, according to the Dnn-environment configuration